ncmiller/lets_make_a_synth/part1_make_a_sound/README.md

 }
 ```

-Since we're dealing with signed 16-bit samples, the range of each sample
+Since we're dealing with 32-bit float samples, the range of each sample
-will be -32678 to 32767.
+will be -1.0 to 1.0.
 We set
 all samples to zero, which will result in _bone-chilling_ silence, which
 pairs well with our dark window background.